newchuyalong/libgdx-learning/Updating-LibGDX.md

 * **Netbeans**: TBD, probably similar to IDEA
 * **Command Line**: invoking any of the tasks will usually check for changes in dependency versions and redownlaod anything that changed.

 And that's it!
-No need to manually jugle JAR files, .so files or anything else.
+No need to manually juggle JAR files, .so files or anything else.
 Just change a string in a file and update via your IDE or the command line.